🔶General Condition Judgment

 Parameter Description |

-Select the logical operator used to compare the data attribute value and the judgment threshold. |
+Select the logical operator used to compare data property values with the judgment threshold. |

-Select the comparison relationship as needed. |
+Choose the comparison relationship as needed. |

 Parameter Range |

-Greater than, Greater than or equal to, Equal to, Less than, Less than or equal to |
+Greater than, greater than or equal to, equal to, less than, less than or equal to |

-Judgment threshold
+Judgment Threshold

 Parameter Description |

-The threshold used for comparison with the selected attribute value of the input data. |
+The threshold used to compare with the selected property value of input data. |

-Enter a value for comparison.
-For example, if you want to judge whether the list length is greater than 5, set this value to "5"; if you want to judge whether the score is equal to 0.8, set it to "0.8".
-Ensure that the input value can be correctly interpreted as the target comparison type. |
+Input a value for comparison.
+For example, if judging whether list length is greater than 5, set this value to "5"; if judging whether score equals 0.8, set to "0.8".
+Ensure the input value can be correctly interpreted as the target comparison type. |

 Parameter Range |